 A firm of solicitors is acting on behalf of the executors of a will.
 The administration of the estate will be completed shortly and the executors have asked the firm to pay the legacies due under the will.
 As a separate matter the firm also acts for one of the beneficiaries of the will in connection with the beneficiary's purchase of a property.
 The beneficiary is entitled to a legacy of £20,000 from the will.
-The beneficiary intends to use this £20,000 legacy to repay the £2,000 the firm has already incurred in surveyor's fees and searches (for which the firm has billed the beneficiary) and intends the balance of £18,000 to be retained by the firm as part of the purchase price.
+The beneficiary gives written instructions to the firm to use this £20,000 legacy to repay the £2,000 the firm has already incurred in surveyor's fees and searches (for which the firm has billed the beneficiary), and retain the balance of £18,000 and use it as part of the purchase price.